Warsaw Homosexual Movement: Support

-Until they attempted tp register for official NGO status, WRH mounted a broad informational campaign in the whole of Poland.
+Until they attempted to register for official NGO status, WRH mounted a broad informational campaign in the whole of Poland.
 This included reaching out to well-known periodicals of the time, including Polityka, Przegląd Tygodniowy, Wprost, Na Przełaj, Radar, Express Wieczorny, Pana, Sztandar Młodych, and Kurier Polski.
 In 1987 and 1988 they were able to present a WRH program in a few radio auditions and had some TV appearances (Rozmowy Intymne (pol.
 "Intimate Talks") with Halszka Wasilewska).

 The activities of WRH, particularly declarations made by members about fighting AIDS, drew the interest and support of the Ministry of Health.

 The movement was also supported by psychologist and professor Mikałaj Kozakiewicz, who was then a chief of Towarzystwo Rozwoju Rodziny (pol.
 Society of Family Development), and a number of his intellectual friends, all of whom tried to convince the then-communist ruling class of the Polish People's Republic that the organization was beneficial.
 Many of the supporters signed a letter to contemporary Minister of Foreign Affairs gen. Czesław Kiszczak, which was dated 5 March 1988.
 It was signed by Tadeusz Kielanowski, Bolesław Popielski, Kazimierz Imieliński, Zbigniew Sternadel, prof. Bogdan Suchodolski, Stanisław Ehrlich, prof. Jan Szczepański, Artur Sandauer, Jerzy Kawalerowicz, Szymon Kobyliński, and Daniel Passent.

 The government of Warsaw district Mokatów gave the group premises by the Piaseczyńska Street for an office, which served as an official headquarters of the WRH and was used for hosting regular meetings.